rookiecock/graph_search/README.md

 stockwatcher
 ============

-Sends custom alert emails for movements of stocks on the
+Sends custom alert emails for movements of stocks on the NZX